2023 Solar Incentives Guide for Gary, IN - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely to be the first thing that you think of when you think about solar incentives.
+Federal incentives are the type of incentives that you are most likely to have some familiarity with.
 A federal incentive that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
-This incentive is a tax credit for a certain percentage of the cost of your solar system.
+This incentive is a tax credit for a given percentage of your solar system's cost.

-Wondering how the ITC applies to your specific situation?
-Contact your local Gary solar panel installation expert to get more information.
+Curious how the ITC might apply to your specific situation?
+Get in touch with your local Gary solar panel installer to get more information.

-Click here to learn more about the new Inflation Reduction Act.
-Your local Gary solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it applies to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local Gary solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives

-There are more than just federal solar incentives; rebates, tax credits and more might also be offered at the state and local level.
-Some incentives are ongoing, while others may only be available for a limited time.
-They may be provided by your county or municipality, or by the Indiana government.
+Not all solar incentives are federal; rebates, tax credits and more might also be offered at the state and local level.
+Certain incentives are ongoing, while others may only be available for a limited time.
+These incentives may be provided by the Indiana government, or by your county or municipality.

 Next Steps for Installing Solar in Gary